gienyne/Industrial_edge_gateway/docs/architekture/configuration.md

 ## Connector Configuration

-Each gateway connector owns the configuration required for its specific source device.
+A gateway connector may require configuration specific to its source device.

-Connector-specific configuration is represented by a dedicated configuration structure and injected when the connector is constructed.
+Connector-specific configuration is represented by a dedicated configuration structure when required and is injected when the connector is constructed.

 For example: